API Reference · v1

 Authentication

-All production endpoints under /v1/nba/* require an API key, passed in the X-API-Key header.
+All production endpoints under /v1/:sport/* require an API key, passed in the X-API-Key header.
 Keys are issued per client and can be rotated at any time.

 Example request header